jorgearni/dumbthings/testcases.md

 ## Requirements:

-Winning conditions: horizontal, vertical, diagonal.
-When a winning condition is fulfilled a message is desplayed Match starts by selecting a random player to start the match.
 Only 2 players.
+Match starts by selecting a random player to start the match.
 Players take turns to fill a box.
 Each player has a shape to identify selected boxes in the board.
 Either X or O X shape is assigned to the player that starts a match.
+Winning conditions: horizontal, vertical, diagonal.
+When a winning condition is fulfilled a message is desplayed

 ## Test Cases
 ### Initial conditions
 ATTEMPT to start a new game.
-VERIFY player 1 and player 2 are randomly selectec to start ATTEMPT to start a new game.
-VERIFY all boxes are empty ATTEMPT to start a new game.
+VERIFY player 1 and player 2 are randomly selectec to start.

+ATTEMPT to start a new game.
+VERIFY all boxes are empty

+ATTEMPT to start a new game.
 VERIFY that user can select any box

 ### Switching from user to user